TownLake/blog-samrhea-legacy/content/posts/2023/2023-12-16-phone-tool/index.md

 Alright, where are we now:

 * No surprise that by taking an inventory of what I do on my phone I'd find a lot of things that are best suited to a phone.
 I could probably move things like Mail to my laptop more, but that doesn't really contribute to the goal of this exercise.
+That said, if I try to avoid mail on my phone I have one less reason to open my phone.
 * It's hard to measure the impact of using my Watch more for things.
-Add up the tim eI spend on my phone with those activities (and not all of them could live on the Watch) and you only get 103 minutes off of the phone.
+Add up the time I spend on my phone with those activities (and not all of them could live on the Watch) and you only get 103 minutes off of the phone.
 Again, we're just transferring time here.
 The real impact would hopefully be that I don't go down an Instagram rabbit hole.

 ## What makes my phone a circus carnival and why is it hard to quit?